 Updating Zorro 2.35 to Zorro 2.40 / 2.42

-a script that worked in previous versions, check if one
+a script that worked in previous versions is usually caused by a name

 newly added keyword.

 which can be fully or partially included when old keywords are needed.

 backtest result to the previous version is usually caused by newer price histories, updated asset parameters,